dallasfoley/progress-tracker-backend/README.md

 ### MySQL

 We use MySQL as our relational database for storing, reading and updating data in development and production.
 In development, we use a locally installed MySQL Server and MySQL Workbench to manage our database.
-In production, we use a locally installed MariaDB instance (the official MySQL package isn't supported on AWS Linux) connected to an AWS RDS MySQL instance to persist and secure our data.
+In production, we use a MariaDB instance locally installed to our EC2 instance (the official MySQL package isn't supported on AWS Linux) to create our database schema and seed our database.

 ### AWS and Docker